 \paragraph{Related Literature }

 First, this paper contributes to the literature on individual forecasts in a panel data setup, and is closely related to \citet{LiuMoonSchorfheide2015} and \citet{GuKoenker2016,gu2014unobserved}. \citet{LiuMoonSchorfheide2015} focus on point forecasts.
 They utilize the idea of Tweedie's formula to steer away from the complicated deconvolution problem in estimating $\lambda_{i}$ and establish the ratio optimality of point forecasts.
 Unfortunately, the Tweedie shortcut is not applicable to the inference of the underlying $\lambda_{i}$ distribution and therefore not suitable for density forecasts.
-In addition, this paper addresses cross-sectional heteroskedasticity where $\sigma_{i}^{2}$ is an unobserved random quantity, while \citet{LiuMoonSchorfheide2015} incorporate cross-sectional and time-varying heteroskedasticity via a deterministic function of observed conditioning variables.\footnote{ Note that, in this paper, the identification restriction to ensure unobserved random $\sigma_{i}^{2}$ can only permit time-varying distribution for $v_{it}$ while keeping zero mean and unit variance (see Remark \ref{rem:id-gen-model} (iv)).
-However, considering that this paper focuses on the scenarios with a short time dimension, lack of time-varying heteroskedasticity would not be a major concern.}
+In addition, this paper addresses cross-sectional heteroskedasticity where $\sigma_{i}^{2}$ is an unobserved random quantity, while \citet{LiuMoonSchorfheide2015} incorporate cross-sectional and time-varying heteroskedasticity via a deterministic function of observed conditioning variables.

 \citet{gu2014unobserved} address the density estimation problem, but with a different method.
-This paper infers the underlying $\lambda_{i}$ distribution via a full Bayesian approach (i.e.\ imposing a prior on the $\lambda_{i}$ distribution and updating the prior belief by the observed data), whereas they employ an empirical Bayes procedure (i.e.\ picking the $\lambda_{i}$ distribution by maximizing the marginal likelihood of data).
-In principle, the full Bayesian approach is preferable for density forecasts, as it captures all kinds of uncertainties, including estimation uncertainty of the underlying $\lambda_{i}$ distribution, which has been omitted by the empirical Bayes procedure.
-In addition, this paper features correlated random effects allowing for cross-sectional heterogeneity (including cross-sectional heteroskedasticity) interacting with the initial conditions, whereas the \citet{gu2014unobserved} approach focuses on random effects models without this interaction.
+This paper infers the underlying $\lambda_{i}$ distribution via a full Bayesian approach (i.e.\ adopting a prior on the $\lambda_{i}$ distribution and updating the prior belief by the observed data), whereas they employ an empirical Bayes approach (i.e.\ choosing the $\lambda_{i}$ distribution by maximizing the marginal likelihood of data).
+In principle, the full Bayesian approach is preferable for density forecasts, as it captures all sources of uncertainties, including estimation uncertainty of the underlying $\lambda_{i}$ distribution, which has been omitted by the empirical Bayes approach.
+In addition, this paper features correlated random coefficients allowing the cross-sectional heterogeneity to interact with the initial conditions, whereas \citet{gu2014unobserved} focus on random effects models without this interaction.